-In summary, the huge literary variation between the Gospel and the Revelation is best explained by 'the degree of literary mediation' that has been invested in each work, by the scribe or scribes working with the author.
-In general, and especially in the case of John, whose native language was Aramaic and not Greek, one could say that the higher the literary quality of his text in Greek, the greater was the corresponding degree of scribal mediation.
+In summary, the literary variation between the writings of the Johannine corpus is best explained by 'the degree of literary mediation' that has been invested in each work, by the scribe or scribes working with the author.
+Especially in the case of John, whose native language was Aramaic and not Greek, it was, above all, the degree of scribal investment that determined the literary characteristics and quality of the final version of his writings.